Goodyear Eagle F1, Tube Type, 700x28 review

 Montage

-By matching the rotation direction indicated on the sidewall with the letters at the valve hole on the rim, the installation was smooth, even with delicate latex inner tubes—I only needed one tire lever to fit the tire onto the final section of the rim.
-Once inflated to the pressure specified on its sidewall, the tire seated correctly on the wheel.
+By following the rotation direction indicated on the sidewall, I lined the center of the white Goodyear letters with the valve hole on the rim.
+The installation was smooth, even with the delicate latex inner tubes—I only needed one tire lever to fit the tire onto the final section of the rim.
+Once I inflated to the pressure specified on its sidewall, the tire seated itself correctly on the wheel.

 Ride quality

 When testing the Goodyear Eagle F1 28mm tires with a Vittoria 25/28-622 latex inner tube for the first time, I was impressed by the significantly smoother and quieter ride.
-The wider rear tire effectively absorbed bumps and cracks in the road, enhancing comfort and confidence, even on minor road debris.
-The tire's cornering performance was similar to my 25mm tires, while the wider tires felt more supple and reassuring.
+The wider rear tire effectively absorbed more bumps and cracks in the road than the narrower tires, enhancing the comfort and my confidence, even on minor road debris.
+The tire's cornering performance was similar to that of my 25mm tires, while the wider tires felt more supple and reassuring.

 In rainy and wet conditions, the handling was comparable to my previous tires.
-The tires maintained excellent grip on wet roads and road markings, and I never felt any slipperiness.
-Even my rim brakes provided good feedback on the tires' performance in wet conditions.
+The tires maintained very good grip on wet roads and road markings, I never felt any slipperiness even on my rear tire.
+Even my rim brakes provided a good feedback on the tires' performance in wet conditions.

 Plus: